majek/idea/site/027-callbacks/main.md

 Synchronous code usually does the first thing, callbacks do the second.
-Neither is better or worse, but in the "pull" model it's much easier reason about the flow control.
-On the other hand in a badly written "pull" code a fast producer or a slow consumer can overwhelm the program.
+Neither is better or worse, but in the "pull" model it's much easier to reason about the flow control.
+On the other hand in a badly written "push" code a fast producer (or a slow consumer) can overwhelm the program.

-Synchronous code (ideally using lightweight coroutines) embeds the flow control in its structure.
+Synchronous code embeds the flow control in its structure.
 It's much harder to express the data flow control using callbacks[^2].

 Finally, please don't get me wrong.
 Although this rant is focused around node.js it's not limited to it.
-It's generally hard to think about end-to-end flow controll in an callback based environments.
-It's impossible to figure out good callback based API's when you don't have tools to help you with flow control issues.
+It's generally hard to think about end-to-end flow control in an callback based environments.
+It's impossible to design good callback based API's when you don't have tools to deal with data flow control.

 [^2]: There are ways to do "pull" using callbacks, for example by